-The Benefits of Online Education: Can It Fire Up Your Career?
+The Benefits of Online Education: Could It Boost Your Career?

 There’s a bewildering number of online courses offered on almost on every subject under the sun.
 And some of them are actually good for your career advancement!

 I earned my college degree a few years ago and have taken several online courses since then to improve my skills and advance my career.
-If I’m not mistaken, the cheaper online classes I’ve taken have contributed more toward increasing my income over the years than my college degree.
+The cheaper online classes have contributed more toward increasing my income over the years than my college degree.

 The course costs $300, but I hope to earn back that investment several times over within the next year.

 If you’re wondering whether an online course could help boost your career, here are a few things to consider:

 Taking an online course often means that you’re doing the majority of your learning independently.
 While you may interact with other students or even the instructor, you are responsible for “showing up” to learn and for properly processing the information you receive.